ChangShiRaine/ChangShiRaine.github.io/_pages/cv.md

 Education
 ======
+* Ph.D. in Dynamic Systems and Control, The University of Texas at Austin, 2026 (expected)
+* M.S. in Robotics System Development, Carneigie Mellon University, 2021
 * B.Eng. in Computer Science, Renmin University of China, 2019
-* M.S. in Robotics System Development, Carneigie Mellon University, 2021 (expected)

 <!--
 Work experience